Assistive Technology

 Description: These resources help to create a plan for how AAC can be implemented throughout the day.

-Description: Quality Indicators for Assessment of Assistive Technology Needs is a process conducted by a team, used to identify tools and strategies to address a student’s specific need(s).
+Description: Quality Indicators for Assessment of Assistive Technology (QIAT) Needs is a process conducted by a team, used to identify tools and strategies to address a student’s specific need(s).
 The issues that lead to an AT assessment may be very simple and quickly answered or more complex and challenging.
 Assessment takes place when these issues are beyond the scope of the problem solving that occurs as a part of normal service delivery.

 Description: Pear Deck allows teachers to create interactive slide decks.
 Students can respond to activities directly on the slides and teachers can see responses via a dashboard.
 Can be used synchronously and asynchronously or “student paced.”
 Audio recordings can be included.